AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Marked for Hunting.** You are able to make a creature your mark, the individual that is the target of your haunt.
 As a Bonus Action you can mark a target you can see.
 You always know the direction between you and the marked target.
 Your mark persists indefinitely, or until you mark a different target.
 Once you have used this feature you cannot use it again until you have finished a Long Rest.

 **Invisible Stalker.** If you are hidden and hit a creature with an attack, you remain hidden.
-If you hit your mark with an attack while hidden, the attack deals an additional 1d8 necrotic damage.
+If you hit your mark with an attack while hidden, the attack deals an additional 1d8 Necrotic damage.

-**Life from Unlife.** Whenever you </br>deal damage to a creature, you can </br>use your Reaction to regain a </br>number of hit points equal to the </br>damage dealt to that creature. </br>You can use this feature a </br>number of times equal to your </br>proficiency bonus, and you </br>regain all expended uses when </br>you finish a Long Rest.
+**Life from Unlife.** Whenever you </br>deal damage to a creature, you can </br>use your Reaction to regain a </br>number of Hit Points equal to the </br>damage dealt to that creature. </br>You can use this feature a </br>number of times equal to your </br>proficiency bonus, and you </br>regain all expended uses when </br>you finish a Long Rest.

 {{position:absolute,top:700px,right:240px,margin-bottom:-30px,text-align:right